SUMMARY OF RESPONSIBILITIES:

 - High level of overtime may be required to complete audit and tax engagements.

-- Managers normally have a minimum of three years’ experience as a supervisor (or equivalent experience as deemed appropriate by the partners).
+- Sr. Managers normally have a minimum of three years’ experience as a manager (or equivalent experience as deemed appropriate by the partners).

 - Demonstrating ability to sell new services to existing clients and attracting new business to the firm.